shwina/still-magic/_en/refactor.md

 ## How can I make special cases easier to spot? {#s:refactor-short-circuits}

-A [short circuit test](#g:short-circuit-test) is a quick check to handle a special case, such as checking the length of a list of values and returning `math.nan` for the average if the list is empty.
+A {% include g key="g:short-circuit-test" text="short circuit test" %} is a quick check to handle a special case, such as checking the length of a list of values and returning `math.nan` for the average if the list is empty.
 "Place short circuits early" tells us to put short-circuit tests near the start of functions